34% of people said porn is an acceptable part of society.

 During this year we continued to support hundreds of clients through our various recovery programmes.

 Ctrl-Alt-Del and Click to Kick have offered vital first steps for users with programmes that are both accessible and affordable.
 (The programmes are available online and have a pay-what-you-can policy.)
-Our WholeLife programme provided over 453 professionally facilitated support groups for users and thousands of a one-to-one counselling sessions.
-Our support for spouse and partners called the WholeHearted Programme, run 297 support groups facilitated by our trained counsellors and coaches, and also provided thousands of hours of individual and couples counselling sessions.
+Our WholeLife programme provided over 453 professionally facilitated support groups for users and 661 one-to-one counselling sessions.
+Our support for spouse and partners called the WholeHearted Programme, run 297 support groups facilitated by our trained counsellors and coaches, and also provided 766 individual counselling sessions.
+In addition, we provided 366 counselling sessions to couples during this period.

 “Personally I feel like, after 30 years of struggling with porn addiction, this has put me on the road to recovery by breaking the power and silence of shame and equipping me with practical tools – which are actually doable – to help me move towards a porn free future.”Click to Kick Group Member